yolk/valvat/README.md

 Visit [http://ec.europa.eu/taxation_customs/vies/viesspec.do](http://ec.europa.eu/taxation_customs/vies/viesspec.do) for more accurate information at what time the service for a specific member state will be down.

-### Handling of other VIES errors
+### Handling of other errors

-All other errors accuring while validating against the VIES web service are raised and must be handled by you.
+All other errors accuring while validating against the web service are raised and must be handled by you.
 These include:

  * `Valvat::InvalidRequester`
  * `Valvat::BlockedError`